 - a.
-Dry Runway See 'Dry Runway' definition.

-- b.
-Wet Runway See 'Wet Runway' definition.

-- c.
-Slippery wet runway A wet runway where the surface friction characteristics of a significant portion of the runway have been determined to be degraded.

-Note: Slippery wet is not used in radiotelephony, but instead reported as a WET runway with RWYCC 3.

-d.
-Contaminated Runway - See the definitions for 'Contaminated Runway' and 'Runway Surface Condition Descriptors'.
+Dry Runway See 'Dry Runway' definition. - b.
+Wet Runway See 'Wet Runway' definition. - Slippery wet runway A wet runway where the surface friction characteristics of a significant portion of the runway have been determined to be degraded. - Note: Slippery wet runway surface condition is reported as a SLIPPERY WET runway with RWYCC 3. - d.
+Contaminated Runway See the definitions for 'Contaminated Runway' and 'Runway Surface Condition Descriptors'.